These section gives further information on YOUR National Intern Teaching Programme

 All medical practitioners must demonstrate a commitment to fulfilling professional responsibilities and duties; the Medical Council of Ireland has outlined these duties in its Ethical Guide.
 Throughout the intern year, interns are expected to understand their professional and personal responsibilities as doctors both as they relate directly to their intern year but also to their professional career as a whole.

 The major professional and personal duties expected of interns are:

-The Medical Council of Ireland is statutorily responsible for granting Certificates of Experience to medical practitioners who have successfully completed a period of internship7.
+The Medical Council of Ireland is statutorily responsible for granting Certificates of Experience to medical practitioners who have successfully completed a period of internship.
 To ensure that all interns are adequately trained each Intern Network will provide and oversee an Intern Training and Education Programme.
-This programme will comprise of on-site clinical training, formal curricular elements and e-learning elements7.
+This programme will comprise of on-site clinical training, formal curricular elements and e-learning elements.

 Each intern will be expected to satisfy the Medical Council's criteria for the granting of a Certificate of Experience, in accordance with requirements set by the Medical Council.
 The relevant Intern Network Coordinator will formally sign-off for each intern in a dual capacity as Intern Network Coordinator and a registered specialist affiliated to their Postgraduate Medical Training Body.

 The Intern Training Curriculum comprises of three fundamental elements; Clinical Judgement; Communication and Professional Development (Figure 3b) which are derived from the Eight Domains of Good Professional Practice (Figure 2).
 Each intern will need to demonstrate a competence in all three elements.
 While each Intern Network will vary in the exact method of assessment the major tools used to assess intern progress and capability will include: